SylviaOne/Repo-hub/README.md

-## What musical instrument is found in the bathroom?
-A tuba toothpaste.
+## Why did the tomato blush?
+Because it saw the salad dressing.